 3. Restoring missing graphics - This basically just means bringing back the sprites that were cut for optimization/memory reasons.
 For the most part, this pertains to the missing rotation sprites in the full 8-sided set.
 Unfortunately, we don't have access to much official artwork than can be restored, but the early Doom alphas and shareware versions still possess some useful content.

 As for how to use it, this WAD in its current state works with Boom-compatible ports.
 However, vanilla doom2.exe compatibility simply requires some DeuSF work.
 With that in mind, you can pretty much use this WAD with any other level or mod as I can't imagine any conflicts.
 Simply run it with the lowest priority in the add-on hierarchy.
 Most newer source ports have an autoload feature, so I recommend using that.
-I personally have this WAD autoloaded while playing Zandronum (if you see Balls of Gold, say hi!) and I haven't come across any issues.
+I personally have this WAD autoloaded while playing Zandronum and I haven't come across any issues.

 Now if you've made it this far, you probably just want to see some screenshots of the changes in action.
 Well, truthfully, it's rather difficult to showcase the end result outside of the game since many of the effects must be seen in motion.
 If the idea interests you, I suggest simply downloading the WAD right now and autoloading it during any future Doom sessions.
 I know this sounds cheap, but some changes are subtle and I think it would ruin the point to explicitly search for the differences.
 Nonetheless, here's a sample of some of the fixes:

-Phew, with all that done, I'll end by saying that this project is still very much a work-in-progress.
+Phew, with all that done, I'll end by saying that this project is still very much and will always be a work-in-progress.
 I'm open to feedback on the current release as well as potential ideas for further changes.